isomerpages/moe-asrjc/_asr-career-symposium-2023/Banking & Finance.md

 ### **Senior Business Analyst, Trading Techonology (Asia-Pacific)** (Pacific Investment Management Company)

+Mr Max Ng entered the workforce in the midst of the 2008 financial crisis.
+He now works for PIMCO, one of the top financial asset management firms globally.
+As a business analyst, he is responsible for helping firms integrate IT solutions into their production processes.
+Mr Ng gives deep insight into the dynamic finance industry as well as addressing common misconceptions about the industry

 ### **Regional Financial Organiser (Accounting and IT Finance)** (Decathlon)

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="Mr Joshua Yao" src="https://www.youtube.com/embed/kHHlobQjShk" height="399" width="900"></iframe>